addyosmani/backbone-fundamentals/backbone-fundamentals.md

 What you're more likely to use spies for is testing [asynchronous](http://en.wikipedia.org/wiki/Asynchronous_communication) behavior in your application such as AJAX requests.
 Jasmine supports:

 * Writing tests which can mock AJAX requests using spies.
-This allows us to test code which runs before an AJAX request and right after.
-It's also possible to mock/fake responses the server can return and the benefit of this type of testing is that it's faster as no real calls are being made to a server
+This allows us to test both the code that initiates the AJAX request and the code executed upon its completion.
+It's also possible to mock/fake the server responses.
+The benefit of this type of testing is that it's faster as no real calls are being made to a server.
 * Asynchronous tests which don't rely on spies

-For the first kind of test, it's possible to both fake an AJAX request and verify that the request was both calling the correct URL and executed a callback where one was provided.
+This example of the first kind of test shows how to fake an AJAX request and verify that the request was both calling the correct URL and executed a callback where one was provided.

 ```javascript
 it('the callback should be executed on success', function () {